Book Excerpt - Prologue

 And that is how our book (Joy in a Foreign Land) begins.
 It is subtitled "How a Family Can Stay Together When Their World Is Coming Apart."

 We've sold out all the copies of our book shortly after self-publishing it.
 And for a period of time we made it available to read on our web site.
 We are pleased to announce that, as of 3/22/16, our book is available on Kindle.
-If you would like a hard copy of our book, there are still some copies floating around for purchase at the following web sites:
+If you would like a hard copy of our book, there may be some use copies at the following web sites:

 Thanks for your interest in our story and our ministry.